 - Osmanthus fragrans aurantiacus, the flowers are close to orange, much darker than the species and appear in clusters along the stems, and the plant is a little more upright.
 More tolerant of cold conditions than the species.
 Flowers well in autumn but also sporadicly through winter and through spring as well.

 - Osmanthus fragrans ‘orange supreme’ another upright variety tree that will form a nice rounded shape over a few years.
 Orange coloured flowers as the name suggests.

 Generally easy care with the exception of needing protection from frosts especially during the late winter and springs when new growth can be damaged.

 Best grown in in the cooler temperate climates however this is a plant that grows well in sub tropical areas as well, given a protected position and a cool moist root run.

 Although it is suggested that full sun is best, we consider protection from the heat of the afternoon sun in summer is best in warmer climates.

-- Position – Full sun to a little afternoon shade.
+- Position – Full sun to afternoon shade.

 - Soil – Humus rich and well drained.

 - Height – will reach around 3 m (9ft)